-The course is free of charge for successful candidates, costs associated with participation in the training (travel, accommodation) are covered by the Bakala Foundation.
+The course is free of charge for successful candidates, and costs associated with participation in the training (travel, accommodation) are covered by the Bakala Foundation.

 The Course

-- Each team is assigned a mentor, whom the students consult with for the duration of the course
+- Each team is assigned a mentor, whom the students consult with for the duration of the course.

 2022 Program Mentors